netsage-project/netsage-pipeline/website/docs/components/docker_env.md

 **To change the sensor name for flows using a certain interface**: Use if you want to break out some flows coming into a port and give them a different sensor name.

-**To "manually" correct flow sizes and rates for sampling for specified sensors**: Use if sampling corrections are not being done automatically (which is normally the case).
+**To "manually" correct flow sizes and rates for sampling for specified sensors**: Use if sampling corrections are not being done automatically.
+Normally you do not need to use this, but check flows to be sure results are reasonable.